raymondworkshop/dev.code/c/textsort/README.md

  sort a set of text lines into alphabetic order
-    * pointer array practice [ch5.6]
+  - the pointer array practice [ch5.6]